Skip to main content

 Support AllMusic and Go Ad-Free

 For a mere $12 USD for a year, you can become an AllMusic subscriber and we’ll remove the ads from the site for you.
-Not only will the site be nearly completely ad-free, but it will run faster and pages will load more quickly.- The bro-country superstars score with a successful blend of urban pop and redneck country.
+Not only will the site be nearly completely ad-free, but it will run faster and pages will load more quickly.

 June 24, 2014